iamstan13y/linux-essentials/deploy-dotnet-core.md

 1. **You gonna need to publish your app to a folder, using Visual Studio (or whatever IDE you're using) and navigate to the folder.**

 ![](https://user-images.githubusercontent.com/46853837/215998278-a5deccd2-85db-4a7a-b05f-474d2f1a9f33.png)

+2. **Create a folder in your Ubuntu server *(preferably under /var/www/)* and upload your published files using a tool of your choice.**
+3.